vamsi560/studio2/README.md

 ## Google / GCP Resources Used

-This project leverages the following Google Cloud services:
+This project leverages the following Google Cloud services, orchestrated via Genkit:

-*   **Firebase App Hosting:** Securely hosts the Next.js frontend and backend server actions.
+*   **Firebase App Hosting:** Securely hosts the Next.js frontend and backend server actions, providing a scalable and managed environment for the application.
-*   **Google AI (via Genkit):** Provides access to the powerful Gemini family of models for all generative AI tasks:
+*   **Google AI Models:**
-    *   **Gemini Pro Models:** Used for text generation, reasoning, and complex analysis across most features.
+    *   **Gemini Pro & Flash Models:** These powerful and efficient models are used for the majority of text-based generation and reasoning tasks, such as generating lesson plans, creating assessments, explaining complex topics, and solving step-by-step problems.
-    *   **Gemini Vision Models:** Used for processing images (Paper Grader, Worksheet Generator) and videos (Presentation Grader).
+    *   **Gemini 1.5 Pro (Vision):** The state-of-the-art multimodal model is used for complex analysis involving both video and text.
+It powers the "Oral Presentation Grader" and "Live Practice Coach" by transcribing speech and analyzing visual cues.
+It also processes images for the "Paper Grader" and "Worksheet Generator".
-    *   **Gemini Image Generation Models:** Used to create illustrations for the Storybook Illustrator and Visual Aid Designer.
+    *   **Gemini Image Generation Models:** A specialized model (`gemini-2.0-flash-preview-image-generation`) is used to create original, full-color illustrations for the "Storybook Illustrator" and simple line drawings for the "Visual Aid Designer".
-    *   **Gemini Text-to-Speech (TTS) Models:** Used to generate audio for the Story Weaver's "read aloud" feature.
+    *   **Gemini Text-to-Speech (TTS) Models:** A dedicated TTS model (`gemini-2.5-flash-preview-tts`) provides the "read aloud" functionality in the "Story Weaver," converting the generated story text into natural-sounding audio.

 ---
 *This application was prototyped with Firebase Studio.*